 As of October 2020, Chase Bank has an A+ rating with the Better Business Bureau, yet reviewers on the site have only rated it 1.18 out of 5 stars.
 The bank’s score is only slightly better on Trustpilot, where it’s currently rated 1.3 out of 5.
 However, it’s important to note that these reviews are for Chase Bank as a whole and not necessarily its mortgage products.

 Satisfied customers praise Chase’s mobile app, online access and personal service in branches.
 Most of the negative reviews focus on frustrating customer service, with customers having trouble getting in touch with a helpful representative, being passed around on the phone or just never getting the help they need.

 - Flexible application process.
 If you live in a state with Chase branches, you can get help online or in person, both during the application process and for the life of the loan.

 - Member discounts.
-If you hold an account with Chase, you may be eligible for lower fees or rates.
+If you already have a banking relationship with Chase, you may be eligible for lower fees or rates.

 - Requires fair to excellent credit.
 If your credit score is under 620, you may need to look elsewhere for approval.

 - Limited branches.
-You’ll only find branches in 22 states.
+Chase only has branches in 22 states.

 What is Chase?

 Owned by international banking giant JPMorgan Chase & Co., Chase is one of the country’s largest banks.
 Aside from mortgages, it also offers bank and investment accounts, CDs, personal loans, car loans and business banking.